The Office of Teaching and Learning, Pre-Kindergarten Program

-The Office of Early Learning coordinates the Pre-Kindergarten Program and is responsible for providing support and education for staff and families to ensure high-quality education for children the year before Kindergarten to prepare them for school success.
+The Office of Teaching and Learning, Pre-Kindergarten Program is responsible for providing support and education for staff and families to ensure high-quality education for children the year before Kindergarten to prepare them for school success.
 Our mission is to ensure lasting achievement for all early learners.

 News & Updates